Casablanca Fan Company: Innovations

 In 2002, Casablanca introduced its third computerized ceiling fan control, called Advan-Touch.
 Advan-Touch replaced the older Comfort•Touch system, but included a more compact remote design.
 Like Comfort•Touch, it is a handheld, radio frequency remote control.
 Advan-Touch retained all of the fan speed and light settings offered in Inteli•Touch and Comfort•Touch, as well as the Safe-Exit and Home-Safe programs.
 Like Inteli•Touch and Comfort•Touch, the Advan•Touch system included a PC board inside the fan's housing.

-In 2003, Casablanca introduced the Advan•Touch Plus control, which is combined with the Advan•Touch and Inteli•Touch2.
+In 2003, Casablanca introduced the Advan•Touch Plus control, which combined the features of Advan•Touch and Inteli•Touch2.
 It incorporates the convenience of the remote control system with an added wall control that replaces an existing light switch.

-In 2010, Casablanca introduced the Inteli•Touch3 system, which combined the features of Inteli•Touch and Advan•Touch into a single, RF-based control system.
-The system was short-lived, being discontinued after 2013.
+In 2010, Casablanca introduced the Inteli•Touch3 system, which combined the features of Inteli•Touch and Advan•Touch, similarly to how Advan•Touch Plus combined the features of Advan•Touch and Inteli•Touch 2, albeit using the more familiar layout of the Inteli•Touch W-31 and W-32 wall control.
+It used radio frequency as its main reception to the fan, and operated through a DIP switch frequency, unlike the original Inteli•Touch, which communicated by sending pulsed electrical signals through the home or building's wiring.
+This wall control was also joined by a remote control option, making it ideal for homes with direct power to a ceiling junction.
+These new systems were short-lived, being discontinued in 2014, and replaced with standard wall and remote controls.

-Safety Issues and Recalls
+Safety Matters and Recalls

-In the late 1980s, a safety recall was issued for Inteli-Touch fans using Samsung motors.
+In the early-1990s, a safety recall was issued for Inteli-Touch fans using Samsung motors.
 An electrical incompatibility between the motor and Inteli-Touch PC board resulted in several reported fires.
 Following this recall, Casablanca issued replacement Emerson K55 motors to customers who purchased Inteli-Touch fans with Samsung motors.

-On December 13, 1993, Casablanca voluntarily recalled 3,264,000 ceiling fans manufactured from January 1981 through September 1993 after receiving 50 reports of fans falling from their ceiling mountings due to a design flaw in the Hang-Tru canopy.
-Following this recall, Casablanca re-designed their Hang-Tru mounting system and offered customers who purchased recalled ceiling fans a retrofit part to reduce the risk of their fan falling.
+On 13 December 1993, Casablanca voluntarily recalled 3,264,000 ceiling fans manufactured from January 1981 through September 1993 after receiving 50 reports of fans falling from their ceiling mountings due to a design flaw in the Hang-Tru canopy.
+Following this recall, Casablanca redesigned their Hang-Tru mounting system and offered customers who purchased recalled ceiling fans a retrofit part to reduce the risk of their fan falling.

-On December 17, 2015, Hunter Fan Company (now Casablanca's parent company) voluntarily recalled approximately 30,000 fans manufactured in 2013 and 2014 after receiving eight reports of fans unscrewing from their downrods while operating in updraft mode and falling, including one report of minor injury and minor property damage.
+On 17 December 2015, Hunter Fan Company (now Casablanca's parent company) voluntarily recalled approximately 30,000 fans manufactured in 2013 and 2014 after receiving eight reports of fans unscrewing from their downrods while operating in updraft mode and falling, including one report of minor injury and minor property damage.
 Hunter urged customers to contact the company for a free in-home inspection and repair following the recall.